WinVector/vtreat/extras/ModelingPipelines.md

 will try to predict `y` as a function of the other columns.

 Our example data is 10,000 rows of 210 variables.
-Ten of the variables are related to the outcome to predict (`y`) and 200 of them are irrelevant pure noise.
-Since this is a synthetic example we know which is which (and deliberately places this information in the column names).
+Ten of the variables are related to the outcome to predict (`y`), and 200 of them are irrelevant pure noise.
+Since this is a synthetic example we know which is which (and deliberately encode this information in the column names).

 The data looks like the following: